Are Medicare Advantage Plans Private Insurance?

 What are the disadvantages of having a Medicare Advantage plan

-Coverage Differences
+Possible Coverage Differences

-Medicare Advantage Plans typically provide coverage for:
+Some of the Medicare Advantage Plans may provide coverage for:

 • Dental services, including routine cleanings, fillings, and dentures